 Another way to monitor outcomes for students with disabilities is time spent in the regular education settings.
 Schools report this relative to the percentage of students with IEPs that spend "greater than 79%" of their time in the regular education setting.
 Descriptive statistics show that MO SW-PBS Preparation level schools had the lowest percentage of students with IEPs spending more than 79% in the regular environment.
-Furthermore, with the exception of Preparation and Gold level schools, all MO SW-PBS school categories had a higher percentage of students with IEPs spending 79% or more time in the regular education setting than 1) Non MO SW-PBS, and 2) All Missouri schools.
-Statistical analysis is currently underway to determine if there is a statistically significant relationship between the percentage of students with IEPs that spend more that 79% of the time in the regular education classroom and implementation fidelity of SW-PBS.
+Furthermore, all MO SW-PBS school categories had lower percentages of students with IEPs spending 79% or more time in the regular education setting than 1) Non MO SW-PBS, and 2) All Missouri schools.
+Although dropout data would be another way to measure outcomes for students, because only 6 high schools achieved Bronze, Silver, and Gold levels of recognition, combined, this data is not reported.

-Although dropout data would be another way to measure outcomes for students, because there are fewer than 8 high schools that achieved Bronze, Silver and Gold levels of recognition, combined, this data is not reported.
+MO SW-PBS Goals: 1, 3, 4, 5;

-MO SW-PBS Goals: 1, 3, 4, 5; MO DESE Goal: 1, 2, 3; SPP Indicator: 1, 2, 4, 5, 6, 7, 8, 9, 10, 13, 14
+MO DESE Goal: 1, 2, 3; SPP Indicator: 1, 2, 4, 5, 6, 7, 8, 9, 10, 13, 14